prachikakanodia2507/Predicting-and-Analysing-Airbnb-Dataset/README.md

 1. To predict and validate the price of different cities of different continents and compared it to recommend the best according to the need of Airbnb users and non-users.
 2. To apply sentimental analysis on Airbnb dataset of different cities.
 3. To predict the spike in accommodation prices during peak and off-peak seasons of different cities.

-# Dataset
+# Dataset :
-We have used the datset of Boston, Amsterdam, Hong Kong and Athens from the official site of airbnb http://insideairbnb.com/get-the-data.html
+We have used the dataset of Boston, Amsterdam, Hong Kong and Athens from the official site of Airbnb i.e., http://insideairbnb.com/get-the-data.html

 HAPPY LEARNING!! ✌😇